OPT EAD case tracker, built for F-1 students.

-GreenLight decodes USCIS status updates into plain English — so you know exactly where your I-765 OPT case stands and what each update means.
-Covers initial OPT and STEM OPT extension.
-Works for every USCIS receipt number.
+GreenLight decodes USCIS status messages into plain English, so you know what an I-765 OPT update means and what usually comes next.
+It covers initial OPT and STEM OPT extensions.

 Your receipt number never leaves your device.Be among the first to track your OPTcase anonymously with GreenLight's growing community.